B-UMMI/chewBBACA/README.md

 ## News

-## 3.5.0 - 2025-01-02
+## 3.6.0 - 2025-01-03

-- Add the SubsetResults module to subset allele calling results.
-The SubsetResults module supersedes the RemoveGenes module.
+- Add the HashProfiles module to hash allelic profiles.
+Remove the --hash-profiles option from the AlleleCall module.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.